karvounis/terraform-provider-forem/docs/resources/listing.md

 ### Optional

 - `action` (String) Set it to `draft` to create an unpublished listing.
 - `contact_via_connect` (Boolean) True if users are allowed to contact the listing's owner via DEV connect, false otherwise.
-Defaults to `false`.
+Defaults to: `false`.
 - `expires_at` (String) Date and time of expiration.
 - `location` (String) Geographical area or city for the listing.
 - `organization_id` (Number) The id of the organization the user is creating the listing for.
 Only users belonging to an organization can assign the listing to it.